chouhbik/Kaggle-Dogs-vs-cats/README.md

 The dataset is comprised of photos of dogs and cats provided as a subset of photos from a much larger dataset of 3 million manually annotated photos.
 The dataset was developed as a partnership between Petfinder.com and Microsoft.

-You can download for free from <a href="https://www.kaggle.com/c/dogs-vs-cats/data"> here</a>
+You can download it for free from <a href="https://www.kaggle.com/c/dogs-vs-cats/data"> here</a>

 Don't hesitate to ask me and I will do my best to answer.